Andrea's Love

-Andrea's Love (El amor de Andrea) is a 2023 Spanish-Mexican drama film directed by Manuel Martín Cuenca from a screenplay by Lola Mayo and Martín Cuenca.
+Andrea's Love (El amor de Andrea) is a 2023 drama film directed by Manuel Martín Cuenca from a screenplay by Lola Mayo and Martín Cuenca.
+It is a Spanish-Mexican co-production.

 Plot

 Set in Cádiz, the plot follows 15-year-old Andrea, the eldest of three siblings, seeking to rekindle with her father following her parents' divorce.

 Production

 The film was penned by helmer Manuel Martín Cuenca alongside Lola Mayo, rather than with Martín Cuenca's regular co-scribe Alejandro Hernández.
 The film was produced by La Loma Blanca PC, LaZona, Nephilim, and El amor de Andrea AIE, alongside Alebrije Cine y Vídeo, with participation of RTVE and Canal Sur, funding from ICAA, backing from AAIICC, and sponsoring by Diputación de Cádiz.
 It was fully shot in the Bay of Cádiz.
 Footage was shot in chronological order.

 Release

 The film had its world premiere at the 68th Valladolid International Film Festival on 23 October 2023.
 It also made it to the official selection competition of the Tallinn Black Nights Film Festival (PÖFF) for its international premiere.
 It was released theatrically in Spain on 24 November 2023 by Filmax.